curlsli/webpack-book/docs/en/optimizing/04_adding_hashes_to_filenames.md

 It's preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing doesn't do much good during development.

-T> It's possible to slice `hash` and `chunkhash` using specific syntax: `[chunkhash:4]`.
+> It's possible to slice `hash` and `chunkhash` using specific syntax: `[chunkhash:4]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4c`.

-T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.
+> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.

 ### Example Placeholders